-OUC to Contribute $12.1 Million to Help Community Through COVID-19 Crisis:
+In April, OUC Announced a $12.1 Million Contribution to Help Our Community Through COVID-19:

-- $2.6 million contribution to Project CARE, in partnership with the City of Orlando, OUC’s utility assistance program for qualified residential customers which includes an allocation up to $100,000 as a 2 for 1 match of customer donations to Project CARE
+- $2.6 million contributed to Project CARE, in partnership with the City of Orlando, OUC’s utility assistance program for qualified residential customers which including an allocation up to $100,000 as a 2 for 1 match of customer donations to Project CARE

 - $1.5 million for utility bill payment assistance to qualified small businesses